ksu-cs-textbooks/cis400/content/C-exercises/12-web-data/03-numerical-filters.md

 }
 ```

 Notice too that for CSS, we start counting at 1, not 0.
-The filters and the results will fall in the next row automatically, each taking up thier own respective grid cell.
+The filters and the results will fall in the next row automatically, each taking up their own respective grid cell.
 You can read more about the grid layout in [A Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/).

 Let's go ahead and use flexbox to lay out our filters in a column: